simulogics/airlinesim-docs/content/docs/advanced/bookings/demand.en.md

 To help you get a better understanding of how demand works in AirlineSim, here is a general Q&A.

-## Do passengers care about the time of day when it comes to flights?
+## Does the time of day matter when it comes to flights?

 No, passengers will treat all flight departure and arrival times equally.
 Total travel time does affect the flight rating, though.